 Many questions regarding the applications and appropriateness of specific types of assays for COVID-19 testing have been asked.
-This document is intended to assist with understanding options and requirements surrounding each.
-Click here for information regarding each type of testing.
+For help understanding your testing options and the strengths, weaknesses, and requirements surrounding each, please click on the images below.

 Click here for more information regarding antibody testing.